Cloud Security Office Hours Banner

 Configure a profile with the leaked key (as if you found it in a public git repo), then walk the recon-to-collection chain:

-export AWS_ACCESS_KEY_ID=$(terraform output -raw leaked_access_key_id)
+export AWS_ACCESS_KEY_ID=$(terraform output -raw leaked_access_key_id) # -raw = print the value with no quotes/formatting

 export AWS_SECRET_ACCESS_KEY=$(terraform output -raw leaked_secret_access_key)

-aws iam get-user-policy --user-name legacy-app --policy-name too-much
+aws iam get-user-policy --user-name legacy-app --policy-name too-much # read the policy - it's the wildcard admin one

-# find and read the loot
+# step 3, collection: find and read the loot, then decrypt the SSM secret

-aws ssm get-parameter --name /lab/db_password --with-decryption \
+aws ssm get-parameter --name /lab/db_password --with-decryption \ # --with-decryption returns the plaintext SecureString

 Each command is one link in a real kill chain: credential access (the leaked key), discovery (enumerating what it can do), and collection (reading the bucket and the decrypted secret).
 This is exactly how the majority of cloud breaches begin - see the breach kill chains for the production versions.